Applies to England

 The pupil premium grant is funding to improve educational outcomes for disadvantaged pupils in state-funded schools in England.
 In the financial year 2023-24, pupil premium spending will increase to almost £2.9 billion.

 We want to support all schools to use the wealth of evidence of ‘what works’, evaluated by the Education Endowment Foundation (EEF), to use this funding effectively.

 The following types of school are eligible to receive an allocation of pupil premium.

 Local authority-maintained schools

-- all mainstream infant, primary, middle, junior, secondary and all-through schools serving children aged 5 to 16
+- mainstream infant, primary, middle, junior, secondary and all-through schools serving children in year groups reception to year 11

 - schools for children with special educational needs or disabilities

 - pupil referral units (PRUs), for children who do not go to a mainstream school